apache/incubator-retired-slider/src/site/markdown/developing/building.md

 The network on the development system must be functional, with hostname lookup of the local host working.
 Tests will fail without this.

+### Java 7

+Slider is built on Java 7 -please have a JDK for Java 7 or 8 set up

 ### Maven

 You will need a version of Maven 3.0+, set up with enough memory